1858–59 United States Senate elections: Illinois

 Incumbent U.S. Senator Stephen Douglas, a Democrat, defeated a challenge by former U.S. Representative Abraham Lincoln, the Republican nominee.
 Lincoln, who had been a member of the Whig Party prior to 1856, attacked Douglas for his perceived subservience to the Slave Power, as evidenced by his support for the Kansas-Nebraska Act and the recent Supreme Court ruling in the case of Dred Scott v.
 Sanford.
 The election was extremely close, hinging on Douglas' ability to appeal to former Whigs who had resisted joining the Republicans following the decline of the Whig party after 1854.
-In the finale weeks of the campaign, Douglas received the coveted endorsement of Kentucky's John J. Crittenden, a prominent former Whig and Douglas' colleague in the Senate.
+In the final weeks of the campaign, Douglas received the coveted endorsement of Kentucky's John J. Crittenden, a prominent former Whig and Douglas' colleague in the Senate.
 Crittenden's support for Douglas considerably diminished Lincoln's chances of winning the election.

 On election day, the statewide Republican ticket took 50.6% of the popular vote, outpolling the Democrats by a margin of 3,402 votes.
 Further down ballot, Republican candidates for the state legislature collectively received 24,094 more votes than the Douglas Democrats.
 (Buchanan Democrats received almost 10,000 votes, and there were a scattering of votes for write-in candidates.)
 Despite this, strategically drawn district boundaries produced Democratic majorities in both houses of the state legislature: 40 Democrats and 35 Republicans were elected to the state House of Representatives, while the Democratic margin in the Senate was 14–11.
 On the day of the election in the Illinois General Assembly, Douglas received 54 votes to Lincoln's 46.
 The change of just over 300 votes in three state legislative districts from Democrats to Republicans would have been sufficient to deny Democrats a legislative majority and defeat Douglas.

 In spite of his defeat, Lincoln's debates with Douglas were followed nationally and established Lincoln as a leading contender for the Republican nomination in the 1860 United States presidential election.
 In the aftermath of the senatorial election, Lincoln contacted editors looking to publish the texts of the debates.
 George Parsons, the Ohio Republican committee chairman, got Lincoln in touch with Ohio's main political publisher, Follett and Foster, of Columbus.
 They published copies of the text under the title, Political Debates Between Hon.
 Abraham Lincoln and Hon.
 Stephen A. Douglas in the Celebrated Campaign of 1858, in Illinois.
 Four printings were made, and the fourth sold 16,000 copies.